Irrational-Encoding-Wizardry/guide.encode.moe/src/overview/roles.md

 and scripts.
 It's important to keep in mind that a disagreement is not always an insult, and more experienced encoders often just want to help and provide feedback.
-The important part is the result\!
+The important part is the result!

 ## Timer